narenranjit/the-over-engineered-resume/public/resume.md

 Lead cross-functional ML and engineering org during a challenging phase as LLMs disrupted the EdTech landscape.
 Focused on launching innovative products to secure product-market fit.

 - **Transitioned ML strategy** from in-house to foundational models, accelerating time-to-market.
-- Fostered **customer-centric culture**, with 70% of ICs engaging in at least 1 monthly customer interaction.
+- Fostered a **customer-centric culture**, with 70% of ICs engaging in at least 1 monthly customer interaction.
-- Promoted hypothesis-driven launch cycles, increasing **AB-tests by 50%** YoY.
+- Promoted iterative hypothesis-driven launch cycles, increasing **AB-tests by 50%** YoY.

 ##### Platform Experiences [2022 - 2023]